isomerpages/nhg-redcap/_getting-access/REDCap Projects/Who can Apply.md

 third_nav_title: REDCap Projects
 ---
 <h4><strong>Who can apply</strong></h4>
-<p>The REDCap Project Request Form must be signed by the REDCap Project Owner,
+<p>The REDCap Project Request Form must be signed by the NHG-REDCap Project
-who is also the NHG Health Principal Investigator, for a research activity that has obtained DSRB / IRB research ethics approval.</p>
+Owner.</p>
 <h4><strong>Criteria for a successful Project Request</strong></h4>
 <p>There are three main criteria for a successful Project Request submission.
 These are outlined below.</p>